1. Learning multiple languages enhances social and cognitive development in children.

-The social brain
+Bilingualism and the social brain

 In this task, also known as the Sally-Anne test, a child is shown a story in which Anne moves Sally’s toys when Sally is not looking.
 The child is then asked to point to where Sally will think the toys are.
-A child that demonstrates theory of mind will recognize that Sally will still think the toys are where she left them originally, because she doesn’t have all of the information that Anne, and the child, have.
+A child that demonstrates the theory of mind will recognize that Sally will still think the toys are where she left them originally because she doesn’t have all of the information that Anne, and the child, have.

 In a study by Bialystok and Senman, it was found that the differences between bilinguals and monolinguals on a series of theory of mind tasks were related to stronger inhibitory control.
 Although this might be considered more relevant to the cognitive realm, it is not irrelevant to social competence.
-Social competence involves emotional regulation –or adapting your response in order to achieve a goal.
-Although inhibition and emotional control are not the same thing, the two have been shown to be strongly correlated in preschool children (Carlson and Wang, 2007).
+This involves emotional regulation –or adapting our responses to achieve a goal.
+Although inhibition and emotional control are not the same things, the two are strongly correlated in preschool children.
 Why does social competence matter?
-Social competence is “predictive of subsequent adjustment, academic success, self-worth, and mental health”.
+Because it is “predictive of subsequent adjustment, academic success, self-worth, and mental health”.
 It is also a “fundamental gauge” of positive outcomes in young children, and one of the foundations for school readiness.

 It is also important to inform the public that bilingualism does not ‘confuse’ or slow children down.
 Although there have been several studies that suggest that bilingual children develop more slowly than monolingual children, the evidence is inconclusive –factors such as socio-economic status are more likely to be the reason behind this.
 In terms of policy, this means that teaching a second language in preschool is not detrimental to home language skills in children –it could even be beneficial to school readiness and social competence!